gravitational/teleport/rfd/0054-passwordless-macos.md

     portable FIDO2 keys

     `cross-platform` prefers FIDO2 or OTP (aka `tsh` behavior prior to this RFD)

-Both `--pwdless-mode` and `--mfa-mode` may be specified for fine-grained control over `tsh` authentication logic.
-Note that those flags apply not only to `tsh login`, but also for any commands that require re-authentication (such as `tsh mfa add`).

 Finally, if there are Touch ID credentials for multiple users and the login user is not known, `tsh login` may prompt the user to specify the `--user` flag.